 Rites of Passage

-Like all of life on earth, the human lifetime grows through stages and transitions such as birth, coming of age, marriage, and death - and throughout human history ritual forms have emerged to mark these through ceremonies of initiation known as rites of passage.
+Like all of life on earth, the human lifetime grows through stages and transitions such as birth, coming of age, adulthood, elderhood and death - and throughout human history ritual forms have emerged to mark these through ceremonies of initiation known as rites of passage.

-At their most essential, rites of passage are a part of human-nature, honouring natural developmental stages by supporting our transition to a new stage, and connecting us to self, others and a greater ecology of which we are a part.
-These are journeys of discovery that intend to help us understand our unique gift and contribution, and to support us to bring these gifts into our communities and into the world.
+At their most essential, rites of passage are a part of human nature, honouring natural developmental stages by supporting our transition to a new stage, and connecting us to self, others and a greater ecology of which we are a part.
+These are journeys of discovery that ultimately intend to help us to start to understand our unique gift and contribution, and to support us to bring these gifts into our communities and into the world.

 ‘Rites of passage’ as a term was originally coined by Arnold Van Gennep, a European anthropologist who observed similarities in cultures around the world in how these crucial moments of change and transition were marked and supported within local communities.
 His work has been deeply influential and indeed many rite of passage offerings today are explicitly grounded in his three-stage model of separation, threshold and incorporation.

-However, the term is increasingly being recognised as a 'catch all' framework from a colonised discourse, and therefore poorly reflects traditional and indigenous ways to view ceremonial life.
+However, the term is increasingly being recognised as a 'catch all' framework embedded in a colonial discourse, which at best poorly reflects traditional and indigenous ways to view ceremonial life, and at worst, appropriates indigenous traditions.
 It is important to reflect on what also we may have lost, what deeper intricacies of widely different peoples and times may have been shrouded in this overarching frame.

 Beyond a programme-based approach?